gwlucastrig/gridfour/docs/notes/G93-Compression-Algorithms.md

 a substantial number of sample points and requires enough storage space to be interesting to compress.
-Second, the surface it describes is highly variable and provides a broad spectrum of test cases ranging from flat plains, to mountainous regions, to sheer drop offs along the continental shelf.
+Second, the surface it describes is highly variable and provides a broad spectrum of test cases ranging from flat plains, to mountainous regions, to sheer drop offs along the Continental Shelf.
 And, finally, terrain data is something that is familiar to our readers and easily visualized.